theonlyway/openlifter/README.md

 ## Software Stack

-OpenLifter is a single-page webapp built with React, Redux, and Bootstrap.
+OpenLifter is a single-page webapp built with TypeScript, React, Redux, and Bootstrap.
 Help is welcome!

 ## Development Setup

-### Fedora 29
+### Fedora 30

 Install Yarn from the Yarn RPM package repository: